-Arthritis wears away at the cartilage and synovial lining of a joint, which is the cushioning material between bones.
+Arthritis wears away at the cartilage of a joint, which is the cushioning material between bones, and can cause inflammation and irritation of the synovial lining, which produces the synovial fluid that helps protect and lubricate the joint.
 When arthritis affects the joints of the hands, it can cause pain and stiffness.
-That pain can get worse whenever you use the hand a lot—for example, when typing on a computer keyboard or gripping utensils in the kitchen.
+That pain can get worse whenever you use the hand a lot for repetitive taks—for example, when typing on a computer keyboard or gripping utensils in the kitchen.
 You may also lose strength in your hands.
 Weakness in your hands can make it hard to do even the simplest everyday tasks, such as opening jars.

 There are some medicinal options for treating hand arthritis.
 You can take pain-relieving medicines by mouth.
 There are also injections of steroid medicines to decrease swelling in the joints, and splinting to support and protect your hands.
 If these options don’t work, you may need to have surgery to fix the damaged joint.